What is Seller’s Option?

 - A seller’s option is an option that allows the seller flexibility in setting the specifications of a commodity to be delivered.

-- The seller’s option allows the seller to delay the settlement or delivery date beyond the normal time provided in the standardized contract.
+- The seller’s option allows the seller to delay the settlement or delivery date beyond the normal time provided in the standard contract.